microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A mockup of an InfoBar with a message expanding multiple lines and a hyperlink](images/Docked_MultiLineIconTitleHyperlink.png)

 ## Custom content
 Content can be added to an InfoBar using the Content property.
-If there is more content to show than what the size of an InfoBar will allow, a scrollbar will be automatically enabled to allow a user to scroll the content area.
+It will appear below the message and above the action or hyperlink buttons if defined.
+The InfoBar will expand to fit the content defined.

 XAML
 ```xml